hackbrightacademy/explore-python/contents/basics-1.rst

 **They're both strings.**

+..
+FIXME: REWORD PARAGRAPH BELOW

 This is a good place to point out that Python is very particular about syntax.
 Something enclosed in quotation marks will *always* be a string.

+..
+FIXME: REWORD PARAGRAPH BELOW

-Here's another example of why precision matters when it comes to Python syntax: we typically use commas to break uplarge numbers, like ``529,600``.
+Here's another example of why precision matters when it comes to Python syntax: typically use commas to break uplarge numbers, like ``529,600``.
 Let's see what happens when we try to print it out: